 Why do hiring managers and firms, in general, need to romance the hell out of potential candidates?
 With chronic skills shortages prevailing in virtually all sectors of the economy, this advice is pertinent to all hiring managers but especially those looking for Tech or Digital talent.
-I do not want to dwell on the reasons for the skills gap, rather share some simple things you can do during the hiring and onboarding process to help secure the talent your company needs.
+I don’t want to dwell on the reasons for the skills gap, but rather share some simple things you can do during the hiring and onboarding process to help secure the talent your company needs.
 So, let’s take a look at why hiring managers should be going the extra mile.

 Let’s start with the absolute basics then go on to the extra mile stuff.

 First impressions count.

-Your website and / or your chosen recruitment partner are the first windows into your world, the first touch point that a potential candidate comes into contact with.
-Make sure your brand ambassadors have the tools for the job – at this stage it’s information, can they paint a picture – can they create engagement by standing out in a crowded market?
+Your website and / or your chosen recruitment partner are the first windows into your world.
+The first touch point that a potential candidate comes into contact with.
+Make sure your brand ambassadors have the tools for the job.
+At this stage, it’s information that they can paint a picture.
+Can they create engagement by standing out in a crowded market?
 Don’t fall at the first hurdle.

 Define your recruitment process and timelines.

 Share this with your recruitment partner (if they have not asked you for this already) and set expectations accordingly that can be shared with the candidate population.
 Set yourself some SLA’s for reviewing CV’s, giving feedback and progressing or declining applications.
 Set time aside for interviews and be prepared to be flexible (out of hours if necessary).